tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 te-recovery-status:
 : An enumerated type for the different statuses of a recovery action as defined in {{!RFC6378}} and {{?RFC4427}}.

+te-link-access-type:
+: An enumerated type for the different TE link access types as defined in {{!RFC3630}}.

 The "ietf-te-types" module contains the following YANG reusable identities: